-- iii.
-The constraints under this probabilistic choice are equivalent to those of the original complete certainty case in an expected value sense.10 - a.
-Since tax burdens are again assessed to minimize the median voter's tax share, cost uncertainty has no direct effect on the median voter's preferred timing of tax receipts. - b.
-Consequently, while total tax revenues may decline somewhat under future government service cost uncertainty as planned future service levels decline, there is no particular reason for changing the timing of taxation. - Debt is still neutral. - c.
-However, for any given tax rate in period 1, the size of the deficit implied under service cost uncertainty is larger than it would have been under the initial Barro assumptions. - Similar conclusions hold for the Buchanan, and Alesina and Tabellini models. - The debt effects of their extensions of the Barro model arise because of changes in the fiscal constraints that affect the timing of taxation. - In this example, government debt increases because government cost uncertainty affects the timing of government services.
+- Consequently, uncertain survival of the median voter and his progeny causes taxes to be proposed in order to minimize the expected tax burden for the current median voter and his heirs. - D. Uncertain Costs and the Timing of Government Services - i.
+A similar effect can arise if voters are uncertain about the costs of future services. - Fiscal uncertainty can also affect the timing of public services as well as taxes in a manner which increases debt levels. - Uncertain future service levels or future costs tend to encourage substitution of the more certain current services for future services relative to the original complete certainty model. - ii.
+Future cost uncertainty leads to the substitution of current for future government services. - iii.
+The constraints under this probabilistic choice are equivalent to those of the original complete certainty case in an expected value sense.10 - Since tax burdens are again assessed to minimize the median voter's tax share, cost uncertainty has no direct effect on the median voter's preferred timing of tax receipts. - Consequently, while total tax revenues may decline somewhat under future government service cost uncertainty as planned future service levels decline, there is no particular reason for changing the timing of taxation. - E. Debt is still neutral. - However, for any given tax rate in period 1, the size of the deficit implied under service cost uncertainty is larger than it would have been under the initial Barro assumptions. - Similar conclusions hold for the Buchanan, and Alesina and Tabellini models.

-XI.
-Appendix: Persuasion and Fiscal Uncertainty
+- The debt effects of their extensions of the Barro model arise because of changes in the fiscal constraints that affect the timing of taxation. - In this example, government debt increases because government cost uncertainty affects the timing of government services.

-- A. It bears noting that, even if a policy debate is balanced in the sense that equally persuasive messages are sponsored by pro and anti debt interest groups, to the extent that policy debate increases uncertainty, the lobbying process will, itself, tend to increase the size of deficits. - B. To see how such a process might operate, consider the following model of persuasion, based on Congleton (1986), in which two groups attempt to influence the decisive voter's expectation about the cost of a future government service.
+Appendix V: Persuasion and Fiscal Uncertainty

-- i.
-Suppose that campaign and other messages have at least a minor affect on his assessment of the likely consequences of the policies of interest. - a.
-In particular, suppose that the median voter (or his representative) has Bayesian priors on the range of possible costs that might occur, and updates these priors based on messages sent by the lobbying groups. - b.
-In such a setting, it is easy to find cases where the process of public debate increases rather than decreases variance. - ii.
-For purposes of illustration assume that initially the average cost of future services can only be any one of three levels, 1-k, 1, and 1+k. - a.
-The median voter's uninformed prior is that each of these prices is equally likely, P(1+k) = P(1) = P(1-k) = 0.333. - b.
-Consequently, the expected average cost of future services before any persuasive efforts are undertaken by the lobbying groups is 1. - iii.
-Interest groups who favor increased current government services have an incentive to send messages that future prices will be higher than expected, since as demonstrated above, higher expected future costs tends to cause substitution away from future programs toward current programs. - a.
-Similarly, interest groups who favor postponement of government services (or regulations) would send messages that the average cost of future services will be lower than expected. - b.
-Given the assumed range of costs, the former can plausibly argue that actual costs will be 1+k; while the latter would argue that future service costs will be only 1-k. - iv.
-The median voter is naturally skeptical of messages sent by special interest groups, but believes that each message is slightly more likely to be true than false. - a.
-For purposes of illustration, let the probability that a particular message is heard be .4 if the stated value it is true and .3 if one of the other values actually obtains. - b.
-For example, the probability that a message that the future costs equals 1+k is heard is $P(M^+|1+k) = .4$ if 1+k is the true value and is
+- A. It bears noting that, even if a policy debate is balanced in the sense that equally persuasive messages are sponsored by pro and anti-debt interest groups, to the extent that policy debate increases uncertainty, the lobbying process will, itself, tend to increase the size of deficits. - B. To see how such a process might operate, consider the following model of persuasion, based on Congleton (1986), in which two groups attempt to influence the decisive voter's expectation about the cost of a future government service. - i.
+Suppose that campaign and other messages have at least a minor effect on his assessment of the likely consequences of the policies of interest. - In particular, suppose that the median voter (or his representative) has Bayesian priors on the range of possible costs that might occur, and updates these priors based on messages sent by the lobbying groups. - In such a setting, it is easy to find cases where the process of public debate increases rather than decreases variance. - ii.
+For purposes of illustration assume that initially the average cost of future services can only be any one of three levels, 1-k, 1, and 1+k. - The median voter's uninformed prior is that each of these prices is equally likely, P(1+k) = P(1) = P(1-k) = 0.333. - Consequently, the expected average cost of future services before any persuasive efforts are undertaken by the lobbying groups is 1.

-10 The mathematical equivalence occurs because of the assumed average (expected) price being equal to the original uncertainty value of 1.
-Here, $G_2((1-k) + 1 + (1+k))/3 = G_2$.
+The mathematical equivalence occurs because of the assumed average (expected) price being equal to the original uncertainty value of 1.
+Here, G2( (1-k) + 1 + (1+k))/3 = G2.